The Great Race: Plot

-After driving across Asia, both cars enter the tiny kingdom of Carpania, whose alcoholic and foppish Crown Prince Friedrich Hapnick is the spitting image of Professor Fate.
-Plotters under the leadership of Baron Rolfe von Stuppe and General Kuhster kidnap the Prince, Fate, Max, and Maggie.
+After driving across Asia, both cars enter the tiny kingdom of Carpania, whose alcoholic Crown Prince Friedrich Hapnick is the spitting image of Professor Fate.
+Plotters under the leadership of Baron Rolfe von Stuppe and General Kuhster kidnap the Prince, Fate, Max and Maggie.
 Max escapes and joins Leslie to rescue the others.
 Fate is forced to masquerade as the Prince during the coronation so that the rebels can gain control of the kingdom.
 Leslie and Max overcome Von Stuppe's henchmen and confront Von Stuppe.
-Following a climactic sword fight with Leslie, Von Stuppe attempts escape by leaping to a waiting boat, but bursts the hull and sinks it.
+Following a sword fight with Leslie, Von Stuppe attempts escape by leaping to a waiting boat, but bursts the hull and sinks it.
 Leslie and Max return the real Prince to the capital in time to defeat Kuhster's plan for a military coup.
 Fate, still masquerading as Prince Hapnick, takes refuge in a bakery but falls into a huge cake.
 A pie fight ensues involving the racers, the Prince's men and the conspirators.
 The five racers, covered in pie filling, depart Carpania with King Friedrich's best wishes.

 As the racers leave Pottsdorf (with Maggie now back in Leslie's car), it becomes a straight road race to Paris.
-Nearing Paris, Leslie and Maggie have a spirited argument regarding the roles of men, women and sex in relationships.
+Nearing Paris, Leslie and Maggie have an argument regarding the roles of men, women and sex in relationships.
 Leslie stops his car just short of the finish line under the Eiffel Tower to prove that he loves Maggie more than he cares about winning the race.
 Fate drives past to claim the winner's mantle, but becomes indignant that Leslie let him win.
-Fate demands a rematch: a race back to New York.
+Fate refuses to accept the winner's mantle and demands a rematch: a west to east race back to New York City.

 The return race commences, with newlyweds Leslie and Maggie now a team.
-Fate lets them start first, then attempts to destroy their car with a small cannon.
-The shot misses the Leslie Special, instead knocking down the Eiffel Tower.
+Fate lets them start first, then orders Max to destroy their car with a cannon.
+The shot misses the Leslie Special and instead brings the Eiffel Tower down on Fate and Max.